rharter/auto-value-parcel/README.md

-Out of the box AutoValue: Parcel Extension support all of the types supported by the [Parcel](https://developer.android.com/reference/android/os/Parcel.html) class, but sometimes you may need to parcel other types, like booleans or Dates.
+Out of the box AutoValue: Parcel Extension support all of the types supported by the [Parcel](https://developer.android.com/reference/android/os/Parcel.html) class, but sometimes you may need to parcel other types, like SparseArray or ArrayMap.
 You can do this using a custom TypeAdapter.

 TypeAdapter allows you to define custom de/serialization logic for properties by allowing you to parcel and unparcel those properties manually.